 Mutual research between Kabul Medical University and Kateb University was published in another international prestigious journal.

-An ISI article by Dr. Sayed Hamid Mousavi, Dr. Shohra Qaderi, and Dr. Sharifeh Haghjoo entitled “Complete laceration of motor branches of facial nerve and its successful repair: a case report from Afghanistan” was published in the journal of “International Journal of Surgery Case Reports”.
+An ISI article by Dr. Sayed Hamid Mousavi, Dr. Shohra Qaderi, and Dr. Sharifeh Haghjoo entitled “Post-surgery cholesteatoma complicated by facial nerve paralysis: A case report from Afghanistan” was published in the journal of “International Journal of Surgery Case Reports”.

 Interested people can find the article here.